paulohsilvapinto/aws-certify/docs/services/database/dynamodb.md

 ## Indexes

 There are two index options in DynamoDB.
-Both of them allow the Attribute Projection selection, which can be *KEYS_ONLY, INCLUDE or ALL*.
+Both of them allow the Attribute Projection selection, which can be *KEYS_ONLY, INCLUDE, or ALL*.
 They can be used when there is a need to retrieve the data by different keys. **Remember:** *GetItem* or *Query* filters by the keys only.
 Any non-key attribute is filtered client-side, incurring RCU consumption.

 ### Local Secondary Index (LSI)